 Asking Yourself ‘How Can I Make Today Memorable?’:

-As the sun rises on each new day, each and everyone of us has the opportunity to approach our lives with happiness, wisdom and grace.
-By asking ourselves ‘How can I make today memorable?’ each morning when we wake, we can begin to discover a seemingly endless amounts of ways to create memories of the most important kind.
+As the sun rises on each new day, each and every one of us has the opportunity to approach our lives with happiness, wisdom, and grace.
+By asking ourselves ‘How can I make today memorable?’ each morning when we wake, we can begin to discover a seemingly endless amount of ways to create memories of the most important kind.
 In fact, by posing this question to ourselves, and improving our understanding of the realities of life, we will begin to increase our levels of joy in the most important ways.
-Because each and everyday holds an abundance of beneficial opportunities, and because it is easy to ignore the delicate reality we face, there may not be a better questions to ask yourself then ‘How can I make today memorable?’.
-It is for precisely these reasons that we will now leave you with a piece of advice from the now immortalized American author Mark Twain.
+Because each and every day holds an abundance of beneficial opportunities, and because it is easy to ignore the delicate reality we face, there may not be better questions to ask yourself than ‘How can I make today memorable?’.
+It is for precisely these reasons that we will now leave you with a piece of advice from the now-immortalized American author Mark Twain.
 He told us: